FAQ for Students Regarding On-Site and Remote Observations at CCF

 Are there any forms that I need to bring with me to my observation?

 Yes!
-Students need to bring a signed copy of the On-Site and Remote Observation Requirements Form.
+Students need to bring a signed copy of the Student On-Site and Remote Observation Requirements Form.
 Students who do not have this form with them will not be allowed to observe.
 In addition, if students are observing without being accompanied by their instructor, students should also bring a copy of the approved and signed On-Site and Remote Observation Request Form (Level I).

 When are observations permitted?